 Setup the CLUEVO Learning Tree Structure

-We currently support SCORM 2004 4th edition and have recently added initial support for SCORM 1.2.
+We currently support SCORM 2004 4th edition and SCORM 1.2.
 Other 2004 editions may work but are not officially supported.
 We are hard at work to provide better support for more versions of the standard.
 If you have any suggestions on what standards to support please don’t hesitate to get in touch with us via the support Forum.

 Currently many File Formats like mp3, wav, mp4 and webm are supported.
 With our free oEmbed extension you can also add and organize videos from Youtube, twitch and other Streaming services.